Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 "We try to avoid the use of airplanes as much as possible because of their big impact on climate change.
 Plus, we also really love travelling by train anyway as we can see many places on the way."

 We spoke to Davide about his travels and his passion for trains.
+Here's what Davide said...

 #### I learned about climate change when my mum went to the Paris Climate Agreement Conference of 2015 – also known as COP21.